mindsdb/mindsdb/mindsdb/integrations/handlers/ms_teams_handler/README.md

 ## Create a Microsoft Teams Chatbot

-While the Microsoft Teams handler allows you to send messages to a chat or channel as shown above, it is also possible to create a chat bot that will listen to messages sent to a chat or channel and respond to them.
+While the Microsoft Teams handler allows you to read/send messages to a chat or channel as shown above, it is also possible to create a chat bot that will listen to messages sent to a chat or channel and respond to them.

 ### Step 1: Create a Microsoft Teams Data Source